kishenkumar345/trading-competition-2020/README.md

 An interesting example of this is the copper-man, who attempted to control the entire world's supply of copper in order to charge above it's real value to make money.

-Ultimately his attempt to create a monopoly failed, but it's an interesting example nonetheless - https://en.wikipedia.org/wiki/Sumitomo_copper_affair
+Ultimately his attempt to create a monopoly failed, but it's [an interesting example nonetheless](https://en.wikipedia.org/wiki/Sumitomo_copper_affair)

 You can also flip it the other way, if you are the only person purchasing in a market place, you can push the price down.
 Supermarkets do this well to bully their suppliers on price, since they purchase the majority of milk for example, the farmers have little choice but to accept whatever price they are offered by the supermarkets